- You are not receiving Social Security Disability Insurance (SSDI) or Supplemental Insurance (SSI) (non-retirement).

 - Your ticket is not assignable per Social Security.

 Ticket to Work is a federal program that our company helps administer through job placement.
-As a certified Employment Network, we can only help those who currently receive SSDI or SSI (non-retirement) per program and SSA guidelines.
+As an authorized Employment Network, we can only help those who currently receive SSDI or SSI (non-retirement) per program and SSA guidelines.
 However, we often host free online national job fairs and webinar workshops throughout the year- that are open to the general public.
 To be added to our events email list: CLICK HERE.

 Your State Department of Vocational Rehabilitation may be able to help you.
 Click here to find a list by state.
 Another way is through Career One Stop which has computers and resources to help you find a job.
 You can also email us at Help@myemploymentoptions.com for a free job resources list (auto reply).
 If you have questions about various types of government benefits, you can visit Benefits.gov.